-Therapeutic Massage Company now offers this therapeutic massage involving manipulation and movement of locomotor soft tissues to reduce or eliminate pain and dysfunction, and restore structural balance throughout the body, focusing on the prevention and rehabilitation of musculoskeletal dysfunctions, chronic pain, and sports injuries.
+Therapeutic Massage Company now offers this therapeutic massage technique that involves manipulation and movement of locomotor soft tissues to reduce/eliminate pain and dysfunction, and restore structural balance throughout the body while focusing on the prevention and rehabilitation of musculoskeletal dysfunctions, chronic pain, and sports injuries.

 BENEFITS OF ORTHOPEDIC MASSAGE